 - 2.1 At the start of the 2022/23 municipal year the Council set up a separate Standards Committee to assist the Council to meet its duty under s.27 of the Localism Act 2011.
 Part of the Committee's remit is to advise the Council on the adoption or revision of the Councillor's Code of Conduct and to determine written complaints made against an elected member alleging a breach of the Code of Conduct. - 2.2 The Monitoring Officer is also scheduled to produce bi-annual reports on Member Conduct Complaints.
-This is the first report on such complaints during the municipal year and the second update will be presented to the Committee on 19th March 2024.
+This is the second report on such complaints during the municipal year and updates members of the committee on complaints activity since the last meeting on 10th October 2023.

-Complaints made under Code of Conduct in 2022/23 and to date in 2023/24
+Complaints made under Code of Conduct in 2023/24